NBKelly/2022_AdventOfCode/README.md

 The same as above, but note every time ```li(i) > li(i-3)``` instead.

 Whenever you move on the sliding window, you are adding the element at *i*, and removing the element at *i-3* from the sum of that window, so you can determine the value of that change by directly comparing those two elements.

+## Visualizations

+Where I can, I will try to produce visualizations for the puzzles.